tomcatmanager/tomcatmanager/docs/interactive/tomcatmanager.rst

   ────────────────────────────────────────────────────────────────────────
-  list       show all installed tomcat applications deploy     deploy an application to the tomcat server redeploy   deploy an application to the tomcat server after undeploying the given path undeploy   remove an application from the tomcat server start      start a deployed tomcat application that isn't running stop       stop a tomcat application and leave it deployed on the server
+  list       show all installed tomcat applications deploy     deploy an application to the tomcat server redeploy   undeploy then deploy an application to the tomcat server undeploy   remove an application from the tomcat server start      start a deployed tomcat application that isn't running stop       stop a tomcat application and leave it deployed on the server